 Life at Chelsea: Molly Burdett – BA Graphic Design Communication

 In the lead up to the 2018 Undergraduate Summer Show, we interview graduating students about their life at Chelsea and how their learning experience has shaped their practice.
-Originally from Suffolk, BA Graphic Design Communication student Molly Burdett’s project for the degree show challenges sterotypes of the male orientated sport of pigeon racing through a social documentary.
+Originally from Suffolk, BA Graphic Design Communication student Molly Burdett’s project for the degree show challenges stereotypes of the male orientated sport of pigeon racing through a social documentary.

 How your work has developed during your time at Chelsea?